Student Spotlight – Danny Tanchez

 Daniel “Danny” Tanchez grew up in South Florida, and participated in a pre-med curriculum offered at his high school.
 He was inspired by his teacher, a physician who was a Johns Hopkins graduate.
 As an excellent student, he was accepted at several top universities, but chose to attend Johns Hopkins, like the teacher he so admired.
 This spring, Danny graduated with a Bachelor’s in Chemical & Biomolecular Engineering.

 Prior to moving to Baltimore to begin college, Danny received some startling news.
-He was diagnosed with Friedreich’s Ataxia, a progressive neuromuscular disease that causes progressive damage to the nervous system.
+He was diagnosed with Friedreich’s Ataxia, a progressive neuromuscular condition that causes progressive damage to the nervous system.
 He also learned he liked to create mechanical things.
 So, during freshman orientation he sought out several engineers and switched his major to Chemical Engineering.

 During Danny’s second year at Hopkins, his mobility started to decrease.
 His new circumstances motivated him to learn about the university’s disability resources.
 Danny discovered that Hopkins has a Student Disability Services office.
 With their help, he received various helpful accommodations.
 During his four years at Hopkins, Danny was actively involved in both campus disability and Hispanic issues.
 He was a Founding Board Member of the Johns Hopkins University Disability Advisory Board, Co-President of Advocates for Disability Awareness (ADA), and President of the Society of Hispanic Professional Engineers (SHPE).
 In addition to creating a peer mentoring program for incoming students with disabilities, the ADA’s advocacy led to moving the Student Disability Services office from an upper floor in a building with a frequently non-functioning elevator to a first-floor office.